HervorArvitr/Hervor_Bot/README.md

 - A twitter bot I created to insult Onision's its main feature

-The bot also has lesser features such as:
+-The bot also has lesser features such as:
   Tweeting from the command line
   Reading off tweet previews from the bot's timeline